 Sadly, there are no multiplayer options in Civilization VI and it is a game that relies upon wi-fi which limits portability.
-Whilst technically a turn-based strategy game for Switch rather than a real-time strategy game, I still highly recommend it.
+Whilst technically a turn-based strategy game rather than a real-time strategy game, I still highly recommend it.

 Rover Wars isn’t strictly an RTS game, but it felt wrong leaving it out of this list.

 This is more of a MOBA-meets-RTS title, and it’s a hell of a lot of fun.
 This game puts you in control of an army of rovers and robots, and pits you against another player to gain control of a planet.